score-json/json/TSF/trustable/statements/JLS-06.md

       branch: "master"
 ---

-Changes to the default branch in nlohmann/json are applied only after code review and passing of all pipelines.
+Changes to the master branch in nlohmann/json are applied only after code review and passing of all pipelines.